Nematic fluctuations mediated superconductivity revealed by anisotropic strain in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

 In many iron-based superconductors (FeSC), such as Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$ (denoted thereafter as Co:Ba122), superconductivity (SC) occurs around the end point of stripe-like antiferromagnetic (AF) and nematic phases, suggesting a link between SC and critical fluctuations associated with the proximity of a nematic or magnetic quantum critical point (QCP) ~\cite{shibauchi_quantum_2014, fernandes_what_2014,kuo_ubiquitous_2016}.
 Initially SC was believed to result from magnetic fluctuations~\cite{kuroki_unconventional_2008,mazin_unconventional_2008, scalapino_common_2012}, but following the observation of strong nematic fluctuations through various probes~\cite{chu_divergent_2012,yoshizawa_structural_2012,gallais_observation_2013, gallais_charge_2016,bohmer_nematic_2014, bohmer_electronic_2016,ikeda_elastocaloric_2020} nematic degrees of freedom, which break the lattice rotation symmetry while preserving its translation symmetry, have been envisioned as a possible alternative source for the enhancement of the superconducting critical temperature $T_c$~\cite{yamase_superconductivity_2013,metlitski_cooper_2015,lederer_enhancement_2015, maier_pairing_2014,labat_pairing_2017,eckberg_sixfold_2019,lederer_tests_2020}.
 Unfortunately, magnetic and nematic fluctuations are difficult to disentangle in most FeSC since both phases lie in close proximity.
+To assess the role of critical nematic fluctuations in enhancing $T_c$, it is essential to correlate $T_c$ with nematic fluctuations close to the nematic QCP using a stimulus that selectively tune nematic degrees of freedom.